browserengineering/book/book/security.md

 Before we start implementing cookies, let's see how they're used by implementing a login system for our guest book.
-That's going to require is using cookies to create identities for all the browsers using our website.
+That's going to require using cookies to create identities for all the users using our website.

-Let's have each browser identified by a long random number stored in the `token` cookie.
+Let's identify each user by a long random number stored in the `token` cookie.
 When a request is made to the guest book, we'll either extract a token from the `Cookie` header, or generate a new one:[^secure-random]